 In order to reduce the parasitic drag from an engine-driven hydraulic pump, Honda went for electric power steering on the S2000.
 Derived from the NSX setup, it varies the level of assistance according to road speed and also uses a variable gearing ratio to provide progressively quicker steering as the wheel is turned further.
 It’s a reliable system and a dashboard warning light will tell you if something’s wrong.

 The suspension is one of the car’s few Achilles’ Heels though.
 It’s described as an ‘in-wheel’ design by Honda on account of the componentry being shaped so that most of the structure can be accommodated inside the standard 16-inch wheel, in turn allowing a lower bonnet and rear deck.

-At the front end, the castor or ‘compliance’ bushes can split which becomes an MoT failure.
+At the front end, the castor or ‘compliance’ bushes can split.
 Again, Honda doesn’t sell the bush by itself, but aftermarket parts are available.